nightscout/cgm-remote-monitor/README.md

 [mongostring]: https://nightscout.github.io/pages/mongostring/

 ## Updating my version?

-The easiest way to update your version of cgm-remote-monitor to our latest recommended version is to use the [update my fork tool][update-fork].
-It even gives out stars if you are up to date.
+The easiest way to update your version of cgm-remote-monitor to the latest version is to use the [update tool][update-fork].
+A step-by-step guide is available [here][http://www.nightscout.info/wiki/welcome/how-to-update-to-latest-cgm-remote-monitor-aka-cookie].

-## What is my mongo string?

-Try the [what is my mongo string tool][mongostring] to get a good idea of your mongo string.
-You can copy and paste the text in the gray box into your `MONGO_CONNECTION` environment variable.
+To downgrade to an older version, follow [this guide][http://www.nightscout.info/wiki/welcome/how-to-deploy-an-older-version-of-nightscout].

 ## Configure my uploader to match